Information of Zip Repair

 ZipGenius: This free tool has been created to be used solely for Windows.
 With ZipGenius, you can create a password for your newly created archive file.
 Also, you can separate one large file into several sections of smaller proportions to make it easier for you to transfer and share the files on the web or simply for storage purposes.

-Bad or corrupt Zip files cannot be opened unless they are repaired and a great way to repair a corrupt Zip file is with the use of Wondershare Repairit - File Repair.
-This is a professional tool used for the repair of Windows files on PowerPoint, Word, Zip, and Excel.
-It has an interface that is easy to use, With Repairit, you can restore the corrupted ZIP files to the best quality within minutes.
+Bad or corrupted Zip files cannot be opened unless they are repaired and a great way to repair corrupt Zip file is with the use of Wondershare Repairit - File Repair.
+This is a professional tool used for the repair of Windows files on PowerPoint, Word, Zip, PDF, and Excel.
+It has an interface that is easy to use, With Repairit, you can restore and recover corrupted Zip file to the best quality within seconds.